Burton Barr Central Library: Design

 The design for the Burton Barr Central Library was a collaboration between DWL Architects and Will Bruder.
 The five-story building opened in May 1995 and is 280,000 square feet (26,000 m^{2}).
 Vertical circulation through the building is facilitated by a central open core containing three high-speed elevators and a five-level grand staircase known as the "crystal canyon."
 The building incorporates a roof structure inspired by Buckminster Fuller's tensegrity structures and features shade sails on the north facade and motorized louvers on the south facade for improved sun control.
 An open, 1 acre reading room comprises the fifth floor.
 A summer solstice celebration is held there annually, where the lighting effects are best observed.
 At solar noon, some of the roof skylights project circles of sunlight directly down the north-south midline axis of the library, with some reaching the ground floor lobby.
 Sunlight simultaneously washes the upper eastern and western walls of the fifth level.

 Incidents

 On July 15, 2017, the library sustained water damage from a broken sprinkler system, caused by a storm passing through the city.
 About 6000 books were damaged.
 The library reopened on June 16, 2018.

 Library facilities

 Great Reading Room

 The great reading room on the fifth floor is 1 acre in area, one of the largest in the US.
 It houses many study areas and the nonfiction collection.

-hive @ central
+StartUpPHX

-hive @ central is located on the second floor of the library and is a discovery space for business entrepreneurs.
+StartUpPHX is located on the second floor of the library and is a discovery space for business entrepreneurs.
 It is open to the public and offers free services.